beercss/beercss/docs/SETTINGS.md

 ## Dynamic theme

 It sets the theme and mode at runtime.
 You need to use [material-dynamic-colors](https://www.npmjs.com/package/material-dynamic-colors).
+You can get a real example of dynamic theme [in this codepen](https://codepen.io/leo-bnu/pen/LYWxjVG).

 #### To change theme